Matt-Hoang/Matt-Hoang.github.io/README.md

 # Portfolio Project
 Welcome to my portfolio project!
-This is a showcase of my work as a developer, featuring a React frontend and a Node.js backend.
-Follow the instructions below to set up and run the project locally.
+This is a showcase of my work as a developer, featuring a React frontend.
+Follow the instructions below to set up and run the project.

+**Key Features**
+- **React Frontend**: A responsive and user-friendly interface built using React.
+- **Contact Form**: A functional contact form powered by EmailJS for seamless email communication.
+- **reCAPTCHA v2 Integration**: Added to the contact form for enhanced security and spam protection.

 ___